Faisal-Daulay/Faisal-Daulay/README.md

 Web Developer
 -------------

-i've been learning to code for 3 years, after switching careers. i started with HTML and CSS, but have really found a passion for web development

-*   🌍  I'm based in Medan, Sumatera Utara
-*   ✉️  You can contact me at [jufrisalatwork@gmail.com](mailto:jufrisalatwork@gmail.com)
-*   🧠  I'm learning React, Laravel
+Hello!
+My name is Jufrisal Humairi, and I'm a passionate Web Developer with three years of experience in the field.
+My journey into coding started with HTML and CSS, and since then, I've developed a deep love for web development.

+I am based in Medan, Sumatera Utara, and I'm constantly looking for exciting projects to work on.
+Currently, I'm expanding my skill set by learning React and Laravel.
+If you have any projects or opportunities you'd like to discuss, please feel free to reach out to me at [jufrisalatwork@gmail.com](mailto:jufrisalatwork@gmail.com).

+Thank you for considering me for your web development needs.
+I look forward to potentially collaborating with you!

 <a href="https://www.github.com/Faisal-Daulay" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/Faisal-Daulay?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>